bgachara/bgachara.github.io/posts/databases.md

 - Multiple Buffer Pools
   - per-database buffer pool.
   - per-page type buffer pool
-  - partitioning memory access across multiple pools helps reduce latch contention and improve locality
+- Partitioning memory access across multiple pools helps reduce latch contention and improve locality
-  - approach:
-    - object id.
-    - hashing.
+  - Approach:
+    - Object id, embed an object identifier in record ids and then maintain a mapping from objects to specific buffer pools.
+    - Hashing, hash the page id to select which buffer pool to access.

 - Pre-Fetching
-  - can prefetch pages based on a query plan: sequential scans, index scans.
+  - DBMS can prefetch pages based on a query plan: sequential scans, index scans.

 - Scan Sharing
-  - reuse data retrieved from storage or operator computations
+  - Queries can reuse data retrieved from storage or operator computations
-  - also called synchronized scans.
+  - Also called synchronized scans.
-  - different form result caching.
+  - different fromm result caching.
   - cursor sharing.
+  - Variant, continuous scan sharing.

 - Buffer Pool Bypass
-  - sequential scan operator will not store fetched pages in the buffer pool to avoid overhead.
+  - The sequential scan operator will not store fetched pages in the buffer pool to avoid overhead.
-  - memory is local to running query
+  - Memory is local to running query
-  - works well if operator needs to read a large sequence of pages that are contiguous on disk
+  - It works well if operator needs to read a large sequence of pages that are contiguous on disk
-  - store temporary data.
+  - It can be used for temporary data(sorting, joins).
   - light scans

 - OS page cache
-  - most disl ops go through the OS API.
+  - Most disk ops go through the OS API.
-  - unless DBMS tells it not to, the OS maintains its own filesystem cache(page cache, buffer cache)
+  - Unless DBMS tells it not to, the OS maintains its own filesystem cache(page cache, buffer cache)
-  - most DBMS use direct i/o(o_direct) to bypass the OS's cache.
+  - Most DBMS use direct I/O(O_DIRECT) to bypass the OS's cache.
-    - redundant copies of pages
+    - Redundant copies of pages
-    - different eviction policies
+    - Different eviction policies
-    - loss of control over file i/o.
+    - Loss of control over file I/O.

+- Fsync problems

 ### Buffer replacement policies

 - When DBMS needs to free up a frame to make room for a new page, it must decide which page to evict from buffer pool.
 - Goals:
-  - correctness
+  - Correctness
-  - accuracy
+  - Accuracy
-  - speed
+  - Speed
-  - meta-data overhead
+  - Meta-data overhead

 - Least Recently Used
-  - maintain a single timestamp of when each page was last accessed.
+  - Maintain a single timestamp of when each page was last accessed.
-  - when eviction comes, select the one with the oldest timestamp.
+  - When eviction comes, select the one with the oldest timestamp.
-  - keep pages in sorted order to reduce the search time on eviction.
+  - Keep pages in sorted order to reduce the search time on eviction.

 - Clock
-  - approximation of LRU that does not need a separate timestamp per page.
+  - Approximation of LRU that does not need a separate timestamp per page.
-  - each page has a reference bit, when accessed set to 1.
+  - Each page has a reference bit, when accessed set to 1.
-  - organize pages ina circular buffer with a clock hand
+  - Organize pages in a circular buffer with a clock hand
-  - upon sweeping, check if a page bit is set to 1, if yes, set to zero, if no, evict.
+  - Upon sweeping, check if a page bit is set to 1, if yes, set to zero, if no, evict.
   - *common mechanism* - read more.

 - Clock and LRU are susceptible to sequential flooding.
+  - A query performs a sequential scan that reads every page.
+  - This pollutes the buffer pool with pages that are read once and then never again.
+  - In OLAP workloads, the most recently used page is often the best page to evict.
+- Clock and LRU only tracks when a page was last accessed but not how often a page is accessed.

 - Better policies:
   - LRU-K
-    - track history of last K references to each page as timestamps and compute the interval between subsequent accesses.
+    - Track history of last K references to each page as timestamps and compute the interval between subsequent accesses.
     - DBMS then uses history to estimate the next time that page is going to be accessed.
+      - Maintain an ephemeral in-memory cache for recently evicted pages to prevent them from always being evicted.
+      - Can also track who is accessing pages.

   - Localization
-    - chooses which pages to evict per query basis
+    - The dbms chooses which pages to evict a per query basis.
-    - minimizes pollution of the buffer pool from each query.
+    - This minimizes pollution of the buffer pool from each query.
-    - postgres maintain small ring buffer that is private to the query.
+    - Postgres maintain small ring buffer that is private to the query.

   - Priority Hints
-    - DBMS knows about the context of each page during query execution
+    - The dbms knows about the context of each page during query execution.
-    - provides hints to the buffer pool on whether a page is important or not.
+    - It provides hints to the buffer pool on whether a page is important or not.

 ### Dirty pages

 - Fast Path:
-  - if a page in the buffer pool is not dirty then the DBMS can simply drop it.
+  - If a page in the buffer pool is not dirty then the DBMS can simply drop it.

 - Slow Path
-  - if a page is dirty then the DBMS must write back to disk to ensure that its changes are persisted.
+  - If a page is dirty then the DBMS must write back to disk to ensure that its changes are persisted.

+- Trade-off between fast evictions versus dirty writing pages that will not be read again in the future.

 - Background writing
   - DBMS can periodically walk through the page table and write dirty pages to disk
-  - when dirty page is written, DBMS can either evict or unset dirty flag.
+  - When dirty page is written, DBMS can either evict or unset dirty flag.
-  - careful system doesnt write dirty pages before their log records are written.
+  - A careful system doesnt write dirty pages before their log records are written.

 ### Other Memory Pools